brettnachman/prework-study-guide/README.md

 # prework-study-guide
-this repp will house our study guide for the prework section of the coding bootcamp
+this repo will house our study guide for the prework section of the coding bootcamp